 The Ultimate Fast Track allows you to skip the lines as many times as you want during the day.
 If you have wiggle room in your budget for Fast Track, go for it.

-Budget friendly alternative: Hershey Park is and isn't like visiting say, Walt Disney World,,,that every kid knows about.
-I found a more budget friendly option that offers most everything Hershey Park offers - Dutch Wonderland.
+If you have younger children I found a more budget friendly alternative to Hersheypark that offers almost everything Hersheypark does - Dutch Wonderland.
 It's located at 2249 Lincoln Highway East in Lancaster PA.

 Dutch Wonderland has comparable rides, etc. to that of Hershey Park but Dutch Wonderland is geared to very young children more so than Hershey Park is - at least in my estimation.

-And here's a plus...Undercover Tourist (who I bought my discounted Disney tickets through) offers tickets to Dutch Wonderland through them!
+And here's a plus...Undercover Tourist (who I bought my discounted Disney tickets from) offers tickets to Dutch Wonderland through them!

 Granted, Dutch Wonderland isn't nearly as expansive as Hershey Park is but it's an option to Hershey Park if you're on a tight budget, especially if you have younger kids to which an amusement park is just an amusement park, no matter what it's named.